-Fostoria Glass Company was located in Moundsville, West Virginia and was the largest manufacturer of handmade glassware in the United States.
+Fostoria Glass Company, located in Moundsville, West Virginia, was the largest manufacturer of handmade glassware in the United States.

 Fostoria was founded on December 15, 1887 in Fostoria, Ohio on the illusion of low-cost, plentiful natural gas reserves.1 2 But the field of natural gas was short lived, and in 1891, Fostoria relocated to Moundsville due to its abundance of coal and natural gas.
 The natural resources helped fuel the massive kilns to produce pressed ware, but the company’s focus had shifted to fine quality blown stemware by the 1920’s.

 Fostoria was one of the first glass companies in the nation to start a program of national advertising beginning in 1924, and was first to produce complete dinner services in crystal.
 The company expanded its operations from their regular line of blown, etched and pressed patterns to providing glass with government seals and other custom works.
 Every president in the United States from Eisenhower to Reagan ordered glassware from the company, and its powerful presence made it the largest maker of handmade glassware in the nation.
 At its peak in the 1950’s, Fostoria employed nearly 1,000 and produced over eight million pieces of glass annually.